mikihau/blog/content/post/self-hosting-akkoma.md

 ---
-title: "Installing an Akkoma Instance for Self Hosting"
+title: "Installing an Akkoma Instance"
 date: 2023-01-15T17:29:56-08:00
 draft: false
 ---

 I've decided to self-host my own [Akkoma](https://docs.akkoma.dev/stable/) (a hard fork of [Pleroma](https://pleroma.social/)) instance, after actively and happily using Mastodon for 2.5 years.
-Inspired by [Snott's awesome and detailed writeup on Akkoma's OTP install](https://the.teabag.ninja/posts/2022/11/installing-akkoma-on-your-host/), I'm also sharing my source installation notes along the way for all the folks on the internet, including my future self -- since I did have a few surprises during the process.
+Inspired by [The Teabag Ninja's awesome and detailed writeup on Akkoma's OTP install](https://the.teabag.ninja/posts/2022/11/installing-akkoma-on-your-host/), I'm also sharing my source installation notes along the way for all the folks on the internet, including my future self -- since I did have a few surprises during the process.

 Unless otherwise noted, all commands below are tested on an ARM-based machine with Ubuntu 22.04, for an Akkoma install from source.